sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 	           | K |      Party 5      | L |
 	           +---/                   +---/

+(Note: I may be able to remove actions I,J, and L after some consideration)

 ### Analysis of

 | Parties | Party 1, Party 2, Party 3, Party 4 |